 The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a kennel technician is the right career path?
 Take the free CareerExplorer career test to find out if this career is right for you.
 Perhaps you are well-suited to become a kennel technician or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 How to become a Kennel Technician

-There is no formal education required in order to become a kennel technician, though a high school diploma may be requested.
-Employers tend to prefer people who have had experience working with animals.
-The easiest way for someone interested in getting into this career is to volunteer at an animal shelter.
-It is an excellent way to learn some of the skills needed, such as cleaning the cages, giving food and water to the animals, taking the dogs on regular walks, and performing some grooming tasks.
+Employers prefer to hire individuals who have previous experience working with animals, or those who have volunteered at animal shelters.
+Volunteering is an excellent way to learn some of the skills needed, such as cleaning kennels, giving food and water, taking dogs on regular walks, and performing grooming tasks.

-Although no post secondary education is required, some schools offer associate degree programs or certificates in animal care and management.
-In these programs, students will learn how to restrain, handle, and care for animals.
-They will also learn basic safety procedures to work with injured or ill animals.
-They'll also be introduced to lab equipment and sterilization techniques.
+Although no post secondary education is required, there are educational options available for those wanting to get some formal training.
+An Associate Degree in Animal Care and Management teaches students how to handle and care for animals and learn basic safety procedures when working with injured or ill animals.
+An introduction to lab equipment and sterilization techniques is also covered.